nsip/nias2/naprr/README.md

 * The SIF/XML output is generated to the file `yr3w/codeframe_writing.xml`.
 This includes a dummy Year 3 Writing codeframe, to which test results are attached.
 * A report of matches and mismatches between the students in the Pearson/FujiXerox files and the SIF/XML results file is generated to the file `yr3w/codeframe_report.txt`.

+## Comparing Registration CSV files with received results

+The `auditdiff` executable runs as a single binary.
+It compares a CSV file of Student Registration records (located in the `in/Reg` directory) with the student records in the NAPLAN Online results XML file in the `in` directory, and detects which students appear only in one or the other file.

+* The comparison runs in two passes.
+  * First, records in the two files which have the same Platform Identifier (PSI) are eliminated.
+(For the comparison to run efficiently, users should endeavour  to download from the Student Registration Management system a CSV file containing all student records, and including their allocated PSIs.)
+  * Second, all remaining records from the two files are compared according to fields they have in common.
+The fields are specified in the `naprr.toml` file, under the key `MatchAttributes`, which contains a list of field names from the `xml.RegistrationRecord` struct.
+So `MatchAttributes = ["FamilyName", "GivenName"]`, for instance, will compare the  remaiining records according to their family name and given name.
+* The mismatches are output to the file `reg_rep_mismatches.txt`.
+This contains:
+  * A count of the students found to be unique to the Registration record
+  * A listing of the students found to be unique to the Registration record (PSI and user-defined key)
+  * A count of the students found to be unique to the Results & Reporting record
+  * A listing of the students found to be unique to the Results & Reporting record (PSI, user-defined key, and RefId)
+  * A listing of all the student records unique to the Registration record, in CSV
+  * A listing of all the student records unique to the Results & Reporting record, in SIF/XML